christinew7/61040_concept_backend/design/concepts/FileTracker/api-extraction.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/FileTracker/_getCurrentItem

-**Description:** Retrieves the current tracking index for a specific file being tracked by a user.
+**Description:** Retrieves the current tracking index for a user and file.

 **Requirements:**
 - this owner and this file exists in the TrackedFiles